dh-notes/pandoc-workflow/sample.md

 % Plain Text Workflow
-% Alex Gil, Dennis Tenen, Grant Wythoff
+% Alex Gil; Dennis Tenen; Grant Wythoff
 % Fall 2013

 # Philosophy
 Authoring, storing, and retrieving documents are activities at the center of the humanities research workflow.
-And yet, we base our practice on propriatery tools and formats which struggle with even the most basic requirements of academic writing.
-Many of the readers will relate to being frustrated with the fragility of footnotes, bibliographies, figures, and book drafts authored in MS Word.
-Still, many journals insist on submisisons in .docx format.
+And yet, many base their practice on proprietary tools and formats which struggle with even the most basic requirements of academic writing.
+The readers will relate to being frustrated with the fragility of footnotes, bibliographies, figures, and book drafts authored in MS Word.
+Still, most journals insist on submissions in .docx format.
 More than causing personal frustration, the reliance on fragile tools and formats has long-term negative implications for the community.
-Writing becomes aliented form tlypesetting, inviting third In this tutorial, we suggest an alternative way

-The idea is to start with a plain text, lightweight, durable, and human-readable format like markdown and finish typesetting in something more robust like LaTeX.
-You want to delay the converstion as close as possible to publication--it becomes expensive to switch formats once you convert to .tex or .docx.
-Start in markdown (.text) for early drafts.
-Once you commit to the publication venue, use Pandoc to cast into either Open Office (.odt and later .doc) or LaTeX (.tex) or HTML and clean up from there. text
+In such an environment, journals must outsource typesetting, alienating authors from the material contexts of publication, furthermore adding unnecessary barriers to unfettered circulation of knowledge.
+Closed formats ultimately lead to closed intellectual communities.

+In this tutorial, we would like to suggest an alternative workflow built around open-source tools and transparent formats.
+Inspired by best practices in a variety of disciplines, we were guided by the following principles:

+1. *Preference for plain-text, fully transparent, human-readable formats.* When writing in Word or Google Docs, what you see is not what you get.
+The file contains hidden automatically-generated formatting characters.
+When things go wrong, the obfuscated typesetting layer is difficult to troubleshoot.
+Plain text ensures transparency and answers to the standards of long-term preservation.
+MS Word may go the way of Word Perfect in the future, but plain text will always remain easy to read, catalog, mine, and transform.
+As an additional feature, plain text enables easy and powerful versioning of the document.

+2. *Platform independence.* Writing in plain text means you can easily share, edit, and archive your documents in virtually any environment.
+Your plain text files will be accessible on cell phones, tablets, or low-powered terminals in some remote library.
+Plain text is future proof.
+Whatever software or hardware comes along next, it will be able to understand your plain text files.

+3. *Separation of form and content.* Writing and formatting at the same time is distracting.
+The idea is to write first, and format later, as close as possible to the time of publication.

+4. *Support for the academic apparatus.* The workflow needs to handle footnotes, figures, and bibliographies gracefully.

+5. *One source many destinations.* As the vectors of publication multiply, we need to be able to generate a multiplicity of formats including for slide projection, print, web, and mobile.
+Ideally, we would like to be able to generate most common formats without breaking bibliographic dependencies.

 # Use cases
 # Requirements
 # Writing
 # Typesetting
+# Version Control
+Edit directly in github.
 # Discussion